packagist/private-packagist-docs/private-networks-and-firewalls.md

+# Private Networks and Firewalls
-# Using Private Packagist with code in private networks
+## Using Private Packagist to access code in your internal company network

 Private Packagist requires access to your source code for several reasons: